Richard Spencer (Royal Navy officer): Naval career

+Richard Spencer was the son of Richard Spencer, a London merchant.
 Spencer joined the ship's complement of the 38-gun frigate HMS Arethusa, in 1793, as captain's servant.
 He joined the 74-gun HMS Leviathan in 1794.
 He took part in the 4th Battle of Ushant, also known as the Glorious First of June, in 1794.
 He transferred to HMS Sans Pareil after she was captured in the battle.
 He was wounded in action on 23 June.

 Spencer was appointed a midshipman in 1795 and moved to HMS Hornet, a 16-gun sloop, under Robert Larkan.
 He went with Larkan to the latter's new command, the 20-gun HMS Camilla, in September 1797.

 In 1799, Spencer was promoted to the rank of lieutenant.
 He was commissioned into HMS Queen Charlotte, a 100-gun ship of the line.
 However, she blew up in an accident before he could join her.
 He joined the 80-gun Guillaume Tell, one of the few French ships to escape Nelson at the Battle of the Nile.
 She had, however, subsequently been captured.
 She was then renamed HMS Malta.
 He then joined the sloop HMS Cameleon, as lieutenant to the captain.
 This vessel supported the campaign to oust Napoleon's troops from Egypt.

 Spencer was captured in Genoa in 1803, having been put ashore after hostilities had again broken out after the Treaty of Amiens.
 He escaped in the Danish vessel Enighiden and was rescued by HMS Phoebe.
 From here, he was transferred to HMS Victory, Nelson's flagship in the Mediterranean.
 He gave Nelson what information he had gleaned from his stay in Genoa.